 The most common application methods are to either draw a bath for the dog – but this can require a lot of ACV – or to mix a 50/50 solution into a handheld spray bottle.
 While grooming your dog, spritz the mixture onto their coat, working it all the way in with your brush or hands.
 In all but extreme cases, you may see a marked improvement in their skin and in their coat in a matter of days of repeated application.

 Keep it out of their eyes and nose and any open wounds, but you can use that same 50/50 mixture and dip cotton swabs into it before cleaning your dog’s ears to leave them looking (and smelling) so much better.
 It is a cheap and harmless option, so it’s worth a go!

 Depending on where you live, there could be all sorts of pests bugging your pets but two common dog adversaries that almost all dog owners need to be wary of are fleas and ticks.
-If your dog spends any amount of time outside, their odds of bringing these unwanted insects inside your house goes through the roof if you do not take preventative care to keep them off of your dog to begin with.
+If your dog spends any amount of time outside, their odds of bringing these unwanted insects inside your house go through the roof if you do not take preventative care to keep them off of your dog, to begin with.

 The problem is, so many of the store-bought repellants come with ingredient lists that you need a chemistry degree to decipher, and for dogs and/or dog owners with sensitive skin or other health issues, that can be a real problem.

 For years, many pet owners have sworn by the efficacy of Apple Cider Vinegar as an all-natural alternative to the toxic pesticides sold in stores.